-My family and I love these Baked Tofu Nuggets so much we argue over who gets to eat the crumbs.
-Dip these vegan nuggets in ketchup or add them to a buddha bowl.
+These baked Tofu Nuggets are so delicious, you'll argue over who gets to eat the crumbs.
+Dip these easy vegan nuggets in ketchup or add them to a buddha bowl.
 There is no limit to how you can incorporate these little nuggets of joy into your life!

 I love tofu!
 There.
 I said it.
 In fact, I love tofu so much that I sometimes forget other people aren't so crazy about it.
 I also sometimes forget that there was a time in my life when I didn't know how to cook tofu.
 That said, once I started experimenting with tofu, I realized that not only was it a versatile ingredient, but it was also one of my favorites--especially as these Easy Oil-Free Tofu Nuggets!